History of the New Holland Area

 The plan drew upon a European style of development that is still evident today.
 The linear design placed settlements along a high ridge, which modern Route 23 follows.
 Houses lined both sides of the main street and each house was allotted a plot of land that was cultivated or used as a livestock pasture.
 One of New Holland’s other names, “Saeue Schwam,” meaning Hog Swamp, was derived when one area farmer used his plot, a low-lying swampy area, to graze pigs.
 The area became known as Hog’s Swamp.

-From its inception, the rich soil of the surrounding countryside and the ample space for grazing livestock rooted New Holland’s economy in agriculture.
 New Holland’s Sales Stables, for example, is a livestock auction and one of the oldest agricultural traditions, where animals are sold to the highest bidder every Monday, Wednesday, Thursday and occasional Fridays.
-It is one of the largest livestock auctions east of the Mississippi River, selling about 10,000 heads a week.
-Established in the early 1900s and located just south of Route 23, sheep, lambs, dairy cows, beef cattle, goats, hogs and Percheron and Belgian field horses are sold.
+It is one of the largest livestock auctions east of the Mississippi River, selling about 10,000 head a week.
+Established in 1923 and located just south of Route 23, sheep, lambs, dairy cows, beef cattle, goats, hogs and Percheron and Belgian field horses are sold.

 The sales stables attract visitors, buyers and sellers from all walks of life.
 In 1980, then-presidential hopeful Ronald Reagan campaigned at the auction.
 In 1996, working-class hero and rock star Bruce Springsteen visited to buy feed cattle for his New Jersey farm.